jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-The best way to predict your future is to create it.
+It's so simple to be wise.
+Just think of something stupid to say and then don't say it.
-- Peter Drucker
+- Sam Levenson

-Updated on: [7/5/2023]
+Updated on: [7/6/2023]
 <!-- #quoteEnd -->
 </pre>